Learning to Look Closer: A New Instance-Wise Loss for Small Cerebral Lesion Segmentation: Introduction

 To improve detection rates, instance-wise loss functions evaluate metrics on a per-component basis.
-Prior works include blob loss \cite{blobloss} and the Instance-wise and Center-of-Instance (ICI) loss \cite{loss-instance-center}, both of which reported improved detection.
-However, these studies have limitations: the ICI study only evaluated a single dataset, and the blob loss study's baselines may not be robustly configured: For example, its LiTS \cite{lits} baseline (Dice $0.659$) is substantially lower than standard nnU-Net performance (Dice $0.801$) \cite{blobloss, nnunetrevisited}.
-This concern is echoed by \cite{nnunetrevisited}, which notes that many segmentation studies fail to configure baselines properly or evaluate on too few datasets, which is a notable problem given the high heterogeneity of medical data.
-We address these limitations by using the nnU-Net framework for all experiments, which consistently achieves (near) state-of-the-art performance \cite{nnunetrevisited}, and evaluating on five heterogeneous datasets.
-Furthermore, we propose adapting CC-Metrics \cite{ccmetrics}, a metric conceptually similar to blob loss, as a loss function and include it in our comparison.
-Thus, our contributions are: \begin{enumerate} \item We investigate the potential of CC-Metrics \cite{ccmetrics} as a loss function for small-lesion segmentation. \item We provide a rigorous evaluation of instance-aware losses (CC-Metrics and blob loss) against a strong, standardized baseline (nnU-Net) across multiple heterogeneous datasets. \end{enumerate} The code for the experiments can be found at\\https://github.com/TIO-IKIM/Learning-to-Look-Closer.
+Prior works include blob loss \cite{blobloss}, the Instance-wise and Center-of-Instance (ICI), False, and Proximity losses \cite{instanceloss, loss-instance-center}, all aiming to improve detection.
+However, comparison across these works is difficult because their experimental protocols differ substantially in architecture, dimensionality, datasets, and training pipeline.
+For example, the original ICI study used a 3D residual U-Net on one dataset, the later study introducing False and Proximity reported 2D SwinUNETR experiments on three datasets, and blob loss was evaluated in a separate 3D U-Net pipeline.
+Moreover, \cite{instanceloss} reported per-batch training times of 17.7--23.6\,s for the ICI, False, and Proximity losses, versus 0.66--0.77\,s for blob loss \cite{instanceloss}, making them impractical for our benchmark.
+As emphasized by \cite{nnunetrevisited}, rigorous and standardized evaluation is essential in medical image segmentation given dataset heterogeneity.
+We therefore perform a standardized multi-dataset evaluation of instance-aware losses within nnU-Net and additionally propose adapting CC-Metrics \cite{ccmetrics} as a loss function.
+Thus, our contributions are: \begin{enumerate} \item We investigate the potential of CC-Metrics as a loss function for small-lesion segmentation. \item We provide a rigorous evaluation of instance-aware losses (CC-Metrics and blob loss) against a strong, standardized baseline (nnU-Net) across multiple heterogeneous datasets. \end{enumerate} The code for the experiments can be found at\\https://github.com/TIO-IKIM/Learning-to-Look-Closer.